pactus-project/pactus-website/content/term_of_use.md

 +++
-title = "Term of Use"
+title = "Terms of Use"
 layout = "term_of_use"
 type = "term_of_use"
 description = """
 """
 +++

-# Term of Use
+# Terms of Use

 **Welcome to Pactus.**